Launch Event - Shared Green Societies

 Shared Green Societies is a new European forum designed to bridge this gap—connecting evidence, practice, and policy, and bringing together those leading on the ground with those shaping ideas and strategies.

-The Forum will launch in Brussels on 28 January 2026.
+The Forum launched in Brussels on 28 January 2026.

-The launch event will bring together civil society, researchers, local and regional actors and policymakers from across Europe to co-create the forum’s next steps.
+The launch event brought together civil society, researchers, local and regional actors and policymakers from across Europe to co-create the forum’s next steps.
 The forum will provide support for community-led initiatives and help secure a green transition that is fair, inclusive and firmly supported by citizens.

 Learn more about the forum itself here.